-Background to the EGRP
+Background to the Early Grade Reading Programme

-South Africa has made a national policy commitment to ensure that learners can read for meaning by age ten.
-International and national studies have established that current Foundation Phase learning outcomes fall far below this target and do not compare well with international standards.
+South Africa has made a national policy commitment to ensure that learners are able to read for meaning by the age of ten.
+International and national studies have established that current Foundation Phase learning outcomes fall far below this target and need to compare better with international standards.
 The 2021 Progress in International Reading Literacy Study (PIRLS) showed that 81% of Grade 4 learners had not yet learned to read with a minimum acceptable level of comprehension.
 Improving reading outcomes in the Foundation Phase (Grades 1 to 3) is, therefore, a national priority.

-Based on Global School Leaders' 2024 Evidence Review findings, the South African situation is not unusual.
-"Nearly 7 in 10 students in [developing countries] are not mastering basic reading skills by age 10 (World Bank, 2022). ...
-While only 14% of students in places like Europe and North America struggle with basic math and reading, the numbers soar to 84-88% in Sub-Saharan Africa and 76-81% in parts of Asia (Clarke, 2022).
+As pointed out by Global School Leaders' 2024 Evidence Review, the South African situation is not unusual.
+"Nearly 7 in 10 students in [developing countries] are not mastering basic reading skills by age 10 (World Bank, 2022)...While only 14% of students in places like Europe and North America struggle with basic maths and reading, the numbers soar to 84-88% in Sub-Saharan Africa and 76-81% in parts of Asia (Clarke, 2022).
 Given this, there's a global push from governments and educational groups to find ways to boost learning and ensure every child gets a quality education."
 (Global School Leaders 2024)

 Since 2015, the National Department of Basic Education has been leading a series of rigorous large-scale studies to test interventions to strengthen foundational literacy outcomes within the public schooling system at scale.
 These Early Grade Reading Studies (EGRS), designed as randomised control trials, have iteratively built up systematic evidence on the efficacy of different models of teacher support in teaching early-grade reading.
-This report summarises the findings of the EGRP impact evaluation, which is the latest in the EGRS series.
+This report summarises the findings of the Early Grade Reading Programme (EGRP) impact evaluation, which is the latest in the EGRS series.

-The first in the series was the EGRS I, implemented in the North West province from 2015 to 2017, focusing on reading in the home language of Setswana.
+The first in the series was the EGRS I, implemented in the North West province from 2015 to 2017, focused on reading in the home language of Setswana.
 EGRS II, implemented in Mpumalanga province from 2017-2019, focused mainly on English as a First Additional Language (EFAL).
 This was followed by the Reading Support Programme (RSP) in the North West (2019-2021), which included both Setswana home language and EFAL.
 EGRS I and II found that a package of teacher support consisting of Learning & Teaching Support Materials (LTSM) and teacher training, reinforced through literacy coaching of teachers, was effective in improving learner reading outcomes in Setswana and EFAL, respectively.
 This combination of training, coaching and provision of LTSMs for foundational learning, supported by rigorous qualitative and quantitative research methods and focused on rural and other marginalised communities, is known as the 'triple cocktail' (Fleisch 2022).
 The 'triple cocktail' has been found to have a persistent impact.
 The original cohort of learners from the EGRS I study were reassessed in Grade 4 and Grade 7 and had retained improved reading skills in comparison with a control group.